The Bottom Line

 But at the same time, we continued falling behind our international peers in other areas.
 Canada is tracking to have the lowest growth in income-per-capita among the 38 member countries of the OECD during 2020-2030.

 We must keep our momentum and get-it-done attitude that brought us through our most challenging time to address the pressing issues we face today.

 It's time to work together and hit go on solutions that will unlock growth and competitiveness in the Toronto Region.

-Ontario's population is expected to grow by 36% by 2046 – that’s 5 million more people who will need a place to live.
+Ontario's population is expected to grow by 37.7% by 2046 – that's over 5.6 million people who will need a place to live.
 At the same time, not enough homes of all types are being built quickly enough to support the fast-growing Toronto region.

 Our Meeting in the Middle report outlines the solutions available to the region that can combat the housing affordability crisis and enable businesses to compete for and retain talent.